Smilin-Dominator/mysql-and-python-billing/README.md

 - Random Line From HUMBLE:
     - Just as advertised, it just displays a random line from HUMBLE by Kendrick Lamar
 - Enter Password:
-    - If this is your first time setup, or if you deleted passwd.txt, this prompt will appear.
+    - If this is your first time setup, or if you deleted ./credentials/passwd.txt, this prompt will appear.
     - It covers the input, so it looks like you're not typing anything, but you are.
     - It'll then generate salts and hash it, and store it in (passwd.txt)
-- Would You Like To Stop, Continue or Make The Master Bill?
-(1/2/3):
+- The Main Prompt:
     - If you press 2, it'll loop back to (connector.py)
     - If you press 1, the program will stop and write all changes and the bills to the system.
     - If you press 3, it'll run  (master-bill.py) and get the total of all bills made today.
-    - If you press 4, it'll take you to (sql-client.py) where you can view and alter entries.
         - Don't worry about accidentally running it, it'll always rewrite the file, so run it as many times as you want.
         - It'll automatically generate a weekly sales report (./sales_reports/**) With The Grand Totals Of 7 Days.
           If there's < 7 Days after the initial, It'll have no issue, it'll mention them.
+    - If you press 4, it'll take you to (sql-client.py) where you can view and alter entries.
+    - If you press 5, it'll take you to (verify.py) where you can verify your bills.
 # Function List (sql-client.py)
 - Master Password:
     - Enter the master password you set in (main.py)